NWACus/avy/CONTRIBUTING.md

 npm install -g npm@8.19.3 yarn@1.22.10
 ```

+Currently the team primarily uses the Expo Go sandbox when debugging/testing issues, either inside an Android emulator or with actual hardware connected via USB to the development machine.
+We have a preview app published on both the Android Play Store and Apple App Store for staging changes that cannot be tested inside the sandbox.

 ## Local Secrets

+For development with Expo Go, you should be able to run the app with an empty `.env` file in the root of the repository.

-For development, you will need a number of environment variables set to secret values.
-The canonical approach is to store them in a `.env` file at the root of the repository.
-Make sure to provide the following values:
+If working outside of Expo Go, you will need a number of environment variables set to secret values.
+You would populate them in a `.env` file at the root of the repository.
+Make sure to include the following values:

 - `ANDROID_GOOGLE_MAPS_API_KEY`
 - `IOS_GOOGLE_MAPS_API_KEY`